This is usually one of the first questions people ask themselves after

 CKD until at least 66% of function has been lost, because before that there

-Therefore for cats in Stage 1, bloodwork values are usually within
+Therefore for cats in Stage 1 who do indeed have CKD, bloodwork values are usually within

 the normal range, and kidney problems would